collective/icalendar/docs/usage.rst

     END:VCALENDAR

 Inside the components there are properties with values.
-The values have special types. like integer, text, datetime etc. These values are encoded in a special text format in an iCalendar file.
+The values have special types.
+Like integer, text, datetime etc. these values are encoded in a special text format in an iCalendar file.

 There are methods for converting to and from these encodings in the package.